wombleton/gitlaw-nz/acts/S/Summit Road (Canterbury) Protection Act 2001.md

 ##### 34 Proceedings in respect of offences

-*   (1) An offence against this Act is punishable on summary conviction on the information of---
+*   (1) A charging document for an offence against this Act may be filed in the name of---

     *   (a) the principal administrative officer of the Authority; or

     *   (b) a person appointed in writing by the Authority.

-    (2) An appointment under subsection (1) may be for the purpose of laying an information in respect of a particular offence or may be a general appointment authorising the person to lay informations in respect of all offences against this Act.
+    (2) An appointment under subsection (1) may be for the purpose of filing a charging document in respect of a particular offence or may be a general appointment authorising the person to file charging documents in respect of all offences against this Act.

-    (3) An officer or servant of the Authority (whether or not an informant) may appear and conduct the prosecution in all proceedings for offences against this Act.
+    (3) An officer or servant of the Authority may appear and conduct the prosecution in all proceedings for offences against this Act.

+    Section 34(1): amended, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 34(2): amended, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 34(3): amended, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Relationship with other enactments

-*   Nothing in this Act affects the [Building Act 2004][63], [Te Runanga o Ngai Tahu Act 1996][64], the [Ngai Tahu Claims Settlement Act 1998][65], [Te Ture Whenua Maori Act 1993][66], or any regulations made under those Acts.
+*   Nothing in this Act affects the [Building Act 2004][64], [Te Runanga o Ngai Tahu Act 1996][65], the [Ngai Tahu Claims Settlement Act 1998][66], [Te Ture Whenua Maori Act 1993][67], or any regulations made under those Acts.

-    Section 35: amended, on 31 March 2005, by [section 414][67] of the Building Act 2004 (2004 No 72).
+    Section 35: amended, on 31 March 2005, by [section 414][68] of the Building Act 2004 (2004 No 72).

 ##### 36 Repeals